Vermeille/Torchelie/README.md

   layers of instance `types` and returns a dict of activations in the forward pass instead of just the last value.
 Forward takes a `detach` boolean arguments if the activations must be detached or not.
+* `MaskedConv2d` is a masked convolution for PixelCNN

 ## `torchelie.loss`